 I write a mix of comedy, news/features about pop culture, and copy for digital platforms and social media.
 A sitcom I wrote has just aired on BBC Radio 4, and I'm writing a book about pop fandom.
 In a previous life I was an award-winning digital producer in TV and the arts.
 No, really.
 It's on my CV and everything.

 Before that I ran comedy clubs, wrote sketches for Radio 4, and performed stand-up for a year or so.
-I had a good joke (one) about my agoraphobic boyfriend: I didn't believe him when he said he needed space.
+I had a good joke (one) about an agoraphobic ex: when he told me he needed space, I didn't believe him.

-At university I studied English, specifically Romantic and Victorian literature, meaning I'm half book nerd, half pop diva.
-I had plans to start a phd on nineteenth-century English Germanophiles, but was tempted away by the prospect of writing jokes about Brian McFadden's departure from Westlife.
+I studied English at Cambridge University, meaning I'm half book nerd, half pop diva.
+I had plans to start a PhD on post-Romantic Victorian literature, but was tempted away by the prospect of writing jokes about Brian McFadden's departure from Westlife.
 I like to think humanity has benefitted.

 I used to be embarrassed about all that.
 Recently though, I've started writing about it.